anronuay/MS4-kickz/README.md

 -   Register a profile/account, Log In & Log Out functionality.
 -   Create, Read, Update and Delete functionality, within the website database.
 -   All users can create entries, after the register/log in process.
--   Admin only privileges, to manage categories section/page.
+-   Admin only privileges, to manage products section/page.
 -   Users can only edit and/or delete their own entries.

 ### Future Features